The sum-product problem for small sets: Proof of for

 \subsection{The $r\neq 2$ case}

 In the proofs that follow, we make frequent use of the fact that if $A\subseteq \Z$ is finite with $A=B\cup C$, then $A+A=(B+B)\cup(C+C)\cup(B+C)$, and hence by the inclusion-exclusion principle.
 In the case of interest, $B$ and $C$ are geometric progressions of the same common ratio $r>1$.
 The pairwise intersections in \eqref{iep} can certainly be nonempty, and elements in $B+C$ can certainly have multiple representations, pulling $|B+C|$ away from its maximum.
 However, if $r\in \Q$ and $r\neq 2$, then such coincidences are limited to a single ``geometric family" in each case.
-This fact, shown through repeated applications of the rational root theorem, is captured in the following lemma.
+This fact, shown through repeated applications of the rational root theorem, is captured in the following lemma, which also allows for negative starting points and common ratios.